A memorable road trip to Ali Malik Mar Pass in Pakistan

-Ali Malik Mar Pass is a high mountain pass at an elevation of 4.082m (13,392ft) above the sea level, located in Skardu Gilgit-Baltistan province, in northern Pakistan.
-The pass is traversed by the Deosai Park Road.
+Ali Malik Mar Pass is a high mountain pass at an elevation of 4.082m (13,392ft) above the sea level, located in Skardu Gilgit-Baltistan province, in Pakistan.

-4x4 vehicles required.
-It’s accessible only in summers.
+Tucked away on the northern part of the country, the road is 84km (52 miles) long, running north-south from Skardu to Astore Valley Road.
+A 4x4 vehicle is required.
+The road crosses several rivers on scary bridges.
+Located within the Deosai National Park, the pass is accessible only in summers.
 The territory is known as the land of giants which remains a snow-bound bailiwick in the chilling winters.
 For just over half the year - between November and May - Deosai is snow-bound.
 In the summer months when the snow clears up, Deosai is accessible from the Astore Valley in the west and Skardu in the north.

 To use information contained on this site is to do so at your own risk. dangerousroads.org is not responsible for the information contained in these pages.
 The website is for information purposes only and we assume no liability for decisions made as a result of the information provided here.
 You are still completely responsible for your decisions, your actions, and your safety.